beshoysaad/pintos/README.md

-# Operating Systems - Winter Semester 2019
+# Operating Systems Project - Winter Semester 2019
 The project was to implement a simple operating system (based on the Pintos system from Stanford University).
 The project had four stages:
 1. Threads and synchronization.
 2. User programs.